-The understanding of the role of lithium sulfide clusters in lithium–sulfur battery
+Understanding the role of lithium sulfide clusters in lithium–sulfur batteries†

-Lithium sulfide (Li2S) as an electrode material not only has high capacity but also overcomes many problems caused by the pure sulfur electrode.
-In particular, the battery performance of nanoscale, i.e. (Li2S)n clusters, is much better than that of bulk sized Li2S.
-However, the structures, stability, and properties of (Li2S)n clusters have still been unexplored, which is very important to the performance improvement.
-Here, the most stable structures of (Li2S)n (n = 1–10) were reliably determined by using the advanced swarm-intelligence structure prediction method.
-(Li2S)n (n ≥ 4) clusters exhibit intriguing cage-like structures, which are in favorable for eliminating the dangling bonds and enhancing the structural stability.
-Compared to Li2S monomer, each sulfur atom in clusters is coordinated with more lithium atoms, lengthening Li–S bond length and decreasing Li–S bond activation energy.
-Notably, adsorption energy gradually increases on the considered anchoring materials (AMs) as the cluster size increases.
-Moreover, N-doped graphene is a good AM in comparison with graphene or B-doped graphene.
-The predicted characteristic peaks of the infrared and electronic absorption spectra provide useful information for in-situ experimental investigation.
-Our work represents a significant step forward towards understanding (Li2S)n clusters, and improving the performance of Li–S battery.
+Lithium sulfide (Li2S) as an electrode material not only has high capacity but also overcomes many problems caused by pure sulfur electrodes.
+In particular, the battery performance of nanoscale (Li2S)n clusters is much better than that of bulk sized Li2S.
+However, the structures, stability, and properties of (Li2S)n clusters, which are very important to improve the performance of Li–S batteries, are still unexplored.
+Herein, the most stable structures of (Li2S)n (n = 1–10) are reliably determined using the advanced swarm-intelligence structure prediction method.
+The (Li2S)n (n ≥ 4) clusters exhibit intriguing cage-like structures, which are favorable for eliminating dangling bonds and enhancing structural stability.
+Compared to the Li2S monomer, each sulfur atom in the clusters is coordinated with more lithium atoms, thus lengthening the Li–S bond length and decreasing the Li–S bond activation energy.
+Notably, the adsorption energy gradually increases on the considered anchoring materials (AMs) as the cluster size increases.
+Moreover, B-doped graphene is a good AM in comparison with graphene or N-doped graphene.
+The predicted characteristic peaks of infrared, Raman, and electronic absorption spectra provide useful information for in situ experimental investigation.
+Our work represents a significant step towards understanding (Li2S)n clusters and improving the performance of Li–S batteries.